binkley/knapsack/README.md

 ## TODO

-* Test `SQLLoader` for commit/rollback, not the database entry
+* Test `Database` for commit/rollback, not the connection entry